axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

 | --------- | ------------------------------------------------ |
 | Type: | `datetime` |

-The time when the event was observed by the collection system, in UNIX Epoch time in nanoseconds since 00:00:00 UTC on 1 January 1970.
+The time when the event was observed by the collection system, expressed as nanoseconds elapsed since the UNIX Epoch (January 1, 1970, 00:00:00 UTC).

 ### severity_number